Skip to main content

 The Testosterone Trials, a series of seven placebo-controlled, double-blind randomized trials, offered significant insights into the effects of testosterone treatment in older men with low testosterone.
 While primarily assessing outcomes beyond cardiovascular events, these trials provided valuable safety data.

 One trial, for instance, investigated the effect of testosterone treatment on coronary artery plaque volume, finding that testosterone increased plaque volume in some older men.
-This specific finding, however, stands in contrast to broader meta-analyses that demonstrate no increased risk of with testosterone replacement therapy in hypogonadal men.
+This specific finding, however, stands in contrast to broader meta-analyses that demonstrate no increased risk of major adverse cardiovascular events with testosterone replacement therapy in hypogonadal men.
 The nuanced interpretation suggests that the effects can be context-dependent, varying with patient populations and specific cardiovascular endpoints.

 Challenges in Causal Inference and Future Directions